eduardocalazansjr/BringBackFavStar/readme.md

 ## Install

 This is a chrome extension, duh.
-Just type 'chrome://extensions/' on your navigation bar, press enter, drop the .CRX file in that window and press some ok buttons.
+Download .CRX file (right button, save as) and just type 'chrome://extensions/' on your navigation bar, press enter, drop the .CRX file in that window, press some ok buttons.

  - "But where do i get that .CRX file?"
   - Argh, from [here](https://github.com/vlntdds/BringBackFavStar/releases/download/v0.1/bringbackfav.crx).